-I have anxiety and stress. , I would like to try that device but I need to see some reviews firs, please help!
+I have anxiety and stress, I would like to try that device but I need to see some reviews first, please help!

 I purchased the FWD about two months ago for insomnia.
 I have to conclude the FWD is effective because I have had to take a sleep aid (Ambien) only one time since I began treatment with the FWD.
 I can also report that the FWD was very effective for treating a severe back pain event I unexpectedly (but also in this case serendipitously) experienced a few weeks ago.
 After several days of standard pharmacological treatment and, out of desperation, I hooked up the FWD as instructed.
 Frankly I did not expect to see any results of significance but I was pleasantly surprised to experience a marked decrease in discomfort that lasted until the next back-attack spasm.
 The offending muscle(s) had definitely been subdued.

 I have read the other reviews and I cannot account for why I find the FWD to be effective whereas others have not.
 One thing that may be of consequence is that I found it easy to incorporate treatment protocol into my existing routines.
 An alarm clock wakes me every morning to provide me a 30-45 minute "buffer" after taking a daily medication (for treatment of high blood pressure).
 It is during this time that I plug in to the FWD for the morning treatment.